edoloughlin/nasc/demo/README.md

 pnpm start    # or: npm start
 ```

-Open a browser to one of the URLs above.
+Open a browser to http://localhost:3000/app.html.
 The client auto-connects and streams patches from the server.

 Transport selection
 - SSE is the default.
 - Switch via query param: append `?transport=ws` or `?transport=sse`.
 - The combined demo (`app.html`) has a small UI picker at the bottom.

+WebSocket dependency note
+- WebSocket support is optional.
+If the `ws` package is not available to `packages/nasc-server`, the server runs in SSE-only mode and logs a notice.
+- To enable WebSocket, install `ws` at the repo root (so it’s resolvable from `packages/nasc-server`) — e.g. run `pnpm i` at the root, or add `ws` as a dependency in `packages/nasc-server` within a workspace setup.
+- Installing `ws` only in `demo` is not sufficient due to Node’s module resolution (the server code requiring `ws` lives under `packages/nasc-server`).

 ## How It Works (end-to-end)